Skip to main content

 Altitude Sickness

 What would happen to you if you were taken immediately to the summit of Mt.
 Everest?
 The answer is you would pass out, and likely die within minutes.
-So how then can people summit Everest without oxygen?
-The answer to this lies in the understanding of oxygen, pressure, and your body’s ability to acclimate over time.
-In general, the percent of oxygen in the air stays the same with altitude; however, the partial pressure of the oxygen in the air mixture decreases.
-Although overly simplistic, this means that as we gain altitude, the molecules of oxygen are more spread out and our bodies’ ventilation systems do not work as well.
-Over time, our bodies can adapt to lower pressure, therefore someone who is properly acclimated can withstand much higher altitudes than someone who is not.
+So why, then, can people summit Everest without oxygen?
+The answer to this lies in the understanding of oxygen, pressure, and your body’s ability to acclimatize over time.
+In general, the percent of oxygen in the air stays the same with altitude, however, the partial pressure of the oxygen in the air mixture decreases.
+Although overly simplistic, this means that as we gain altitude, the molecules of oxygen are more spread out and our body’s ventilation systems do not work as well.
+Over time, our body can adapt to lower pressure and therefore someone who is properly acclimatized can withstand much higher altitudes than someone who is not.

 1. Recently traveled to a higher elevation (generally above 8,000 feet) AND